IDMNYU/IdeationPrototyping_LadyK/schedule.md

          <li><a href= "constant_input_output.md"> Constant Input/Constant Ouput</li> </a>
          <li>Prepare Constant Input/Constant Ouput Presentation</li>
     <li><a href ="Time_Management_System.md">Time Management System: Eat That Frog</a></li>
-     <li>Read the second batch of Letters from the Previous Cohort (Slack) and write a reflection considering your process and the rest of the semester</li>
     </ul>
         </td></tr>
 <tr>